Dissipative stabilization of dark quantum dimers via squeezed vacuum: Correlated decay channels and stabilization

 Equation~(\ref{eq:master_2}) sets out a model for the collective emission of an atomic array coupled to a squeezed vacuum.
 It is written in a form that highlights collective effects over two-photon processes of Refs.~\cite{Zubairy_2018} and~\cite{Bai_2021}.
 Like the single atom case, the engineered fluctuations translate into phase-sensitive radiative decays through the jump operators $J_{\varphi, s}$ and $J_{\varphi+\pi, s}$.
 But, with several atoms spread along the waveguide and a spatially changing background, each atom may probe different squeezed quadratures.

 In Figure~\ref{Fig:variance_ss} we map out changes in the steady state $\rho_{ss}$ as a function of array center $z_{c}$ and lattice constant $a$.
-The array has $N_{\text{at}}=4$ atoms and is submerged in a squeezed vacuum with an average of $N_{\text{ph}}=0.88$ photons per mode.
+The array has $N_{\text{at}}=4$ atoms and is submerged in a perfectly squeezed vacuum [$\vert M_{\text{ph}} \vert^{2} = N_{\text{ph}}(N_{\text{ph}}+1)$] with an average of $N_{\text{ph}}=0.88$ photons per mode.
 All atoms begin in the ground state and are set to evolve numerically using Eq.~(\ref{eq:master_2}) until a steady state is reached.
 The collective state is tracked through the polarizations

 with $j= \lbrace x,y,z\rbrace$ and $\sigma_{\pm}^{(n)} = \sigma^{(n)}_{x} \pm i \sigma^{(n)}_{y}$, and through its purity $\text{Tr}[\rho_{ss}^{2}]$.
-We plot the variance $\Delta S_{x}$ in Fig.~\ref{Fig:variance_ss}(a) to explore how field correlations transfer into the atoms.
-This variance changes as we move along the parameter space, reaching local extrema at particular points.
-The steady state is pure at these points $(\text{Tr}[\rho_{ss}^{2}] =1)$, thus suggesting that the system is trapped in a dark state decoupled from the environment.
-The atomic arrangements that lead to a dark state are divided into four cases drawn in Fig.~\ref{Fig:variance_ss}(c), having in common that all atoms can be arranged into pairs that satisfy $\cos k_{0}(z_{n}+z_{m}) = \pm 1$.
+We plot the variance $\Delta S_{x}^{2}$ in Fig.~\ref{Fig:variance_ss}(a) to explore how field correlations transfer into the atoms.
+This variance changes as we move along the parameter space and reaches a local extrema at particular points as those signaled in the figure.
+The steady state is pure at these points $(\text{Tr}[\rho_{ss}^{2}] =1)$, suggesting that the system is trapped in a dark state decoupled from the environment.
+These points correspond to particular atomic arrangements that we divide into four cases drawn in Fig.~\ref{Fig:variance_ss}(c).
+The cases share the commonality that all atoms can be organized into pairs that satisfy $\cos k_{0}(z_{n}+z_{m}) = \pm 1$.
 Atomic pairs placed at these positions probe a maximally correlated field quadrature, as seen from the two-point correlation of Eq.~(\ref{eq:two_point}).
+By plotting the atomic positions relative to the background field in Fig.~\ref{Fig:variance_ss}(c), we show that this condition places the center of each atomic pair at points where the local variance of field quadratures is maximally squeezed.